Incisional Hernia Surgery in Brownsville, TX

 - Visible protrusion

-- Pain, aching or swelling in the affected area
+- Pain, aching, or swelling in the affected area

 Incisional Hernia Causes

 Incisional hernias are more likely to occur in obese or pregnant patients due to the muscle becoming weak or stretched in the abdominal area.
-A history of multiple abdominal surgeries will also increase risk of developing a hernia and a person is most likely to develop the issue three to six months following their surgery.
+A history of multiple abdominal surgeries will also increase the risk of developing a hernia and a person is most likely to develop the issue three to six months following their surgery.